What is therapeutic music?

 Can all types of musicians enter the program?

 There are many types of instruments that are appropriate for bedside work and can be used in this program.
-We have students and graduates who use voice or play instruments such as the harp, cello, Native American Flute, violin, flute and guitar.
-Some instruments, such as the trumpet, trombone and piccolo, would not be suitable for this work.
+We have students and graduates who use the harp, keyboard, Native American flute, viola, voice, flute, guitar, hammered dulcimer, auto-harp, and others.
+Some instruments, such as the trumpet, trombone, piccolo, banjo, saxophone, accordion, or other instruments with loud or piercing sound would not be suitable for this work.

 How long does it take to complete the program?

 There is not a strict time frame for completing the program.
 Your musical proficiency when you enter the program and the amount of time you have to devote to the program will be the main factors in how long it takes to complete the program.
-Most students take 6 to 12 months to complete each level, while a few have become certified in as little as 4-6 months.
+Most students take 6 to 12 months to complete each level, while a few have completed both levels in as little as 4-6 months.

 Is there a maximum time in which the program must be completed?

-No, the program is designed for flexibility and to allow students to adjust the time they are spending on the program based on life situations that come up.
-However, in order remain on "active" status and avoid penalties, a student must stay in contact with his/her mentor.
-A student who does not contact his/her mentor for six months will be placed on "inactive" status and will be required to pay a fee in order to return to "active" status.
-After a period of inactivity, a student will be required to purchase updated materials if necessary.
+No, the program is designed for flexibility and to allow students to adjust the time they are spending on the program based on life situations that arise.
+However, in order remain on "active" status and avoid penalties, a student must stay in contact with his/her mentor and make some sort of forward motion in the course.
+A student who does not contact his/her mentor and/or has no forward movement for six months will be placed on "inactive" status and will be required to pay a fee in order to return to "active" status.
+After a period of inactivity, a student may be required to purchase updated materials if necessary.

 Is the program available to international students?

-Yes.
-The availability of email and Skype makes it fairly easy to communicate over long distances.
-Harp for Healing has mentors located in the USA, Canada, and France, who serve students in many different countries.
+Harp for Healing CMCP has students and graduates in more than 15 different countries.
+The availability of email and on-line platforms like Zoom, Facetime, and others make it fairly easy to communicate over long distances.
+CMCP has mentors located in the USA, Canada, and Italy, who serve students around the world.

 Who are the program mentors and what do they do?